This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-Apart from such factors, a distinction is made between lacquer-based and water-based paints.
-The former are potentially hazardous to health and should therefore only be used with a respirator.
-After using them, you will need acetone or a suitable cleaning agent to clean your gun.
-Water-based paints, on the other hand, can also be removed with clear water from the airbrush.
-They are not considered hazardous to your health, but you should still take care of your safety when working with these paints.
+Lacquer-based paints are potentially hazardous to your health, so you should always wear a respirator when using them.
+To clean lacquer-based paints from your airbrush gun you will need acetone or another suitable cleaning agent.
+Water-based paints, on the other hand, can easily be removed with clear water.
+They are not considered hazardous to your health, but you should nevertheless take care of your safety when working with these paints.

-When you decide on a color, you should also keep an eye on the nozzle size.
-Paint with large pigments is not suitable for a very fine nozzle.
+When you are deciding on a paint, you should also keep in mind the nozzle size.
+Paint with large pigment particles is not suitable for a very fine nozzle.
 The nozzle can quickly become clogged when you use it.
-It is therefore worth buying a relatively large range of colours, as well as using high quality colours.
-If an artist goes to great lengths to create a work of art, only to find that the colours lose their brilliance after a while, it is extremely annoying.
+It is therefore worth buying a relatively large range of paints, as well as using high-quality paints.
+If an artist goes to great lengths to create a work of art, only to find that the colors lose their brilliance after a while, which can be extremely annoying.